apostolos-k/ntua-softeng-project/README.md

 # IntelliQ

-A project for the Software Engineering course at Ece Ntua 2022-23, in which we implement a smart questionnaire software rest api and web interface with basic functionalities.
+A project for the Software Engineering course at Ece Ntua 2022-23, in which we implement a smart questionnaire software Rest API and web interface with basic functionalities.